 One of the apps mentioned earlier, CleanMyMac X is a useful ally in the fight to improve productivity.

-It makes Mac’s more effective to run, faster and it removes apps and files you no longer need.
-This way, you can benefit from the other hacks mentioned and use CleanMyMac X to steadily improve Mac performance.
+It makes Mac’s more effective to run faster and removes apps and files you no longer need.
+This way, you can benefit from the other hacks mentioned and use CleanMyMac X to improve Mac performance steadily.